ABbiodiversity/StreamConnectivity/README.md

 ## Repository Contents

 This repository contains the R code (**src/**) required for reproducing the results presented on GeoDiscover Alberta (https://geodiscover.alberta.ca/geoportal/rest/metadata/item/7025fe90840a4680b4011b7100c21644/html).
-This geospatial product presents the connectivity status of all HUC 8 watersheds in Alberta at four timesteps: 2010, 2014, 2016, and 2018.
-For any questions regarding the scripts presented in this repository, technical documentation, or about other applications of this indicator, please contact Brandon Allen (ABMI Applied Ecologist) at ballen@ualberta
+The Stream Connectivity Indicator for Alberta is a geospatial product that presents the connectivity status of all HUC 8 watersheds in Alberta at four timesteps: 2010, 2014, 2016, and 2018.
+The base GIS layers used to calculate this indicator are not available due to their size and sensitivity.
+For those who are interested, we have created a technical document describing the methodology of this indicator (LINK).
+For any questions regarding the scripts presented in this repository, GeoDiscover product, technical documentation, or about other applications of this indicator, please contact Brandon Allen (ABMI Applied Ecologist) at ballen@ualberta.

 ## Literature cited